 Four-time Olympian Chris Pronger and former Hockey Canada president Bill Hay will be inducted into the Hockey Hall of Fame.

-Team Canada alumnus Sheldon Kennedy, who won gold at the 1988 IIHF World Junior Championship and has become one of the country’s leading anti-abuse advocates thanks to his work with Respect Group, has invested as a Member of the Order of Canada.
+Team Canada alumnus Sheldon Kennedy, a leading anti-abuse advocate, has been invested as a Member of the Order of Canada.

 A four-time Olympian who backstopped Canada to a historic Olympic gold in 2002, Martin Brodeur has called it a career.